treeverse/lakeFS/docs/howto/catalog_exports.md

 With Data Catalog Exports, one can leverage the versioning capabilities of lakeFS in external data warehouses and manage tables with branches and commits.

-Once hooks are set up, querying lakeFS data from e.g. Athena, Trino and other catalog-dependant tools looks like this:
+At the end of this guide, you will be able to query lakeFS data from Athena, Trino and other catalog-dependent tools:

 ```sql
 use main;